ChanceToZoinks/calcudungeon/README.md

 In total that leaves you with 0 items!
 ```

 Also, the default number of items you pick up in a room is zero.
-So make sure your formula doesn't get messed up by handing a random 0 in it.
+So make sure your formula doesn't get messed up by having a random 0 in it.
 Let's see a quick example to demonstrate.

 ### Example Default Zeros
 ```